Paradise Papers: Montenegro

 Ana Kolarević, sister of the former Montenegrin Prime Minister and President Milo Đukanović, who was in power from 1991 to 2016, is listed in the Paradise Papers.

 Serbia

 Nenad Popovic, Serbian Minister for Innovation and Technology and owner of the Russian conglomerate ABS Electro has a residence in a wealthy Zürich suburb, known for its tax shelters.
 The residence application and tax returns were initiated by PricewaterhouseCoopers, which handles offshore companies owned by Popovic.
 Those entities were also implicated in money laundering and tax evasion accusations, explicitly mentioned in the Paradise Papers.

 Spain

 In Spain, the first political authority that appears is the former mayor of Barcelona Xavier Trias, artist José María Cano and billionaire Daniel Maté.
 Businessman Juan Villalonga, CEO of Telefónica 1996 to 2000, registered two companies in tax havens.

 Switzerland

-Quantum Global Group, an investment bank owned by Jean-Claude Bastos de Morais, managed the Angolan wealth fund invested in seven investment funds in Mauritius and received an annual fee of 2 percent to 2.5 percent of capital under management per year.
+Quantum Global Group, an investment bank owned by Jean-Claude Bastos de Morais, managed the Angolan wealth fund invested in seven investment funds in Mauritius and received an annual fee of 2 per cent to 2.5 per cent of capital under management per year.